agersant/crystal/docs/api/scene/camera.md

 # crystal.Camera

 Base class for cameras to inherit from.
-When using a [CameraController](camera_controller), it expects cameras to derive from this class.
+[Camera controllers](camera_controller) expect cameras to derive from this class.

 {: .note}
 This class is of little use on its own.
 You should implement subclasses fitting your game and override the `position` method accordingly.